This post was most recently updated on January 31st, 2022

 • Only skim the frothy white stuff off the surface when it’s done cooking, not before.

 Sometimes, besides your best efforts, it still won’t set.
 Don’t feel bad, it could be the weather!
 Simply call it what it is – a syrup- and use it for something else.

 For starters, this may make an excellent glazing recipe for your baking projects.
 You might even use the jam to flavor your cakes or muffins.

-There are several reasons why the jam won’t set, some of them beyond your control.
+There are several reasons why the or jam won’t set, some of them are beyond your control.
 If this happens to you, try recooking or any other of these methods to fix the jam.
 If none of it works, enjoy your syrup!